Marine Experience Rhino Experience Vet Experience

-Have you been searching online for wildlife vet opportunities to gain some in-person, practical experience?
+Have you been searching for a wildlife vet programme to gain some in-person, practical, real-world experience?
 You may be restricted by the cost or quality of the options out there.
 For this reason, we’ve designed an exclusive package just for vets-in-training that is both affordable and of high quality.
 It’s built around our principles of collaboration, credibility and accessibility by connecting communities and exceptional projects and experts while not sacrificing some of the fantastic food and accommodation that South Africa has to offer.

 July and August 2022 ➜ Read the live blog here!

 Enquire for availability.